-A US submarine marked Activated (i.e it conducted Strategic warfare) cannot use its End Phase movement to move into a position from which it can perform strategic warfare on the following turn.
+A US submarine marked Activated cannot use its End Phase movement to move into a position from which it can perform strategic warfare on the following turn.
 If it already occupies such an area, it can remain there, if the US pays the required EPs.